elastisys/compliantkubernetes-kubespray/docs/citycloud-snippets.md

 Later when you want to destroy the infrastructure.

+> [!NOTE]
-**Note:** Make sure all cloud resources are destroyed first (persistent volumes, load balancers).
+> Make sure all cloud resources are destroyed first (persistent volumes, load balancers).
-Otherwise they will be left dangling!
+> Otherwise they will be left dangling!

 Then run the following: